 4. Choose web hosting

-You can launch your blog with a single post, so once your blog platform is all set up, all that remains is to write your first post.
-If you’d like it to have a bit more content before you let the world know about it, you can bulk it out by adding an ‘About Me’ page, or by writing and publishing a few posts before you start sharing your work on social media.
-You can also get lots more tips on growing your blog by browsing our other posts about blogging.
+You can launch your blog with a single post, so once your blog platform is all set up, you can immediately start writing your first post.
+If you’d like your blog to have a bit more content before you let the world know about it, you can bulk it out by adding an ‘About Me’ page, or by writing and publishing a few posts before you start sharing your work on social media.